EmperorOwl/EmperorOwl/README.md

-- 👋 Hi, I’m @EmperorOwl!
+- 👋 Hi there!
 - 👀 I’m currently studying Software Engineering at Monash University.
-- 🌱 I’m learning Python, Java, Algorithms and Data Structures.
-- 💞️ I’m looking to collaborate on Discord bots.
-- 📫 Reach me on Discord with `Emperorowl#4400`.
+- 💞️ Feel free to check out some of my projects pinned below!

 <!---
 EmperorOwl/EmperorOwl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.